 - Spice up your smoothie or soup by adding arugula to the mix.

-- Sauté arugula with onion and garlic in olive oil and serve as a side dish or add it to cooked pasta or a whole grain like farro.
+Once you've got your sauteed arugula, use it as a side dish, as a salad base or add it to cooked pasta or a whole grain like farro.

 Alternatives to Arugula

-If you're not a fan of arugula or just want a break from its peppery bite, try watercress, spinach or dandelion greens.
+If you're not a fan of arugula or just want a break from its peppery bite, try:

 Watercress belongs to the same Brassica family but offers a less-spicy flavor profile.
 Similar to arugula, spinach is nutrient-dense and can be served raw or cooked.

 Spinach has a much milder taste than arugula and is often a more budget-friendly option.
-Dandelion greens are another swap-out option, offering a similar earthy bitter flavor without the peppery kick.
+Dandelion greens are another swap-out you can try, offering a similar earthy bitter flavor without the peppery kick.

 - MyFoodData: "Arugula"